 NOTE: Pursuant to minority language provisions of the Federal Voting Rights Act, Orange County is required to provide election materials in Chinese, Korean, Vietnamese and Spanish languages in addition to English.
 The materials covered by this Act include Candidates' Statements.
-Therefore, all estimated costs include translating and printing of Candidates' Statements of Qualifications in Chinese, Korean, Spanish and Vietnamese languages.
+Therefore, the costs include translating and printing of Candidates' Statements of Qualifications in Chinese, Korean, Spanish and Vietnamese languages.

 These materials will be provided to voters who have requested Chinese, Korean, Spanish and Vietnamese language election materials.

-Nothing in the foregoing shall be deemed to make any statement or the authors thereof free or exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements offered for printing electronic distribution or contained in the voter's pamphlet. § 13307(e)
+Nothing in the foregoing shall be deemed to make any statement or the authors thereof free or exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements offered for printing electronic distribution pursuant to this section or contained in the County Voter Information Guide. § 13307(e)